wahahachan/context_app_bar/README.md

 ),
 ```

-Lets assums you would like to switch to another `AppBar` when users click a floating action button.
+Let's assums you would like to switch to another `AppBar` when users click a floating action button.
 Just assign a new value to the `appbarSelector` variable.

 ```dart
 floatingActionButton: FloatingActionButton(